 9. Card Sorting

 With card sorting usability tests, you can uncover missing or unnecessary features from users’ sorting activities and then use this data to optimize the whole navigation of your app to make it more user-friendly.
-It’s also a safeguarding way to make sure the designs match with the developers’ original intention.
+It’s also a safeguarding way to make sure the designs match the developers’ original intention.

 10. 5 Second Test

 To collect users’ first impressions of a mobile app design and reaction, QA testers may consider using a 5 second test.
 55% of visitors spend less than 15 seconds on a website, so grabbing someone’s attention in the first few seconds of them viewing a design is essential.
-This test method helps you assess whether a mobile design can convey straightforward messages to its target audience.
-In the test, participants are shown an image of a landing page or screen for five seconds, and then the moderator will ask some follow-up questions for further data analysis.

 Mobile usability testing is an integral part of your application development and management.
 According to Nielsen Norman Group, testing five people in one cycle reveals 85% of all usability issues.
 After a round, prioritize the problems and work on them, iterate, and test again.
 With continuous testing and optimizations, you’ll be able to deliver a highly-functional, user-friendly, and profitable app for your business.